ebi-ait/dcp-secure-spreadsheet-upload/README.md

 - **AWS CLI**: Installed and configured with appropriate permissions.
 - **Docker**: Installed on your local machine.
-- **IAM Role**: The function retrieves credentials from AWS Secrets Manager to make authorized requests to the ingest service, ensuring that the upload process is secure and properly authenticated.
-  Ensure you have a role with necessary permissions for Lambda execution, S3 and Secrets Manager access.
+- **IAM Role**: Ensure you have a role with necessary permissions for Lambda execution, S3 access, and SNS.
 - **Amazon ECR**: Repository set up to store the Docker image.
 - **AWS Account**: With access to Lambda, IAM, and ECR services.